 Over 40 percent of the American workforce was working at home by mid-2020.
 This trend will continue throughout the pandemic and beyond, as companies are quickly learning the benefits of letting employees work from home on their computers.
 Not only are work at home jobs ideal for social distancing, but they also cut costs on technology.

 It's essential for a company with a small business structure to spend its budget cautiously during periods of economic uncertainty.
-One of the major challenges with remote work, especially for small businesses, is to use updated robust cybersecurity on all devices.
-Workers must also be trained on how to spot suspicious activity on their home office networks since many businesses are targets of cybercriminals looking to exploit confidential data.
+One of the significant challenges with remote work, especially for small businesses, is to use updated robust cybersecurity on all devices.
+Workers must also be trained on spotting suspicious activity on their home office networks since many companies are targets of cybercriminals looking to exploit confidential data.

-Remote workers further face the challenge of staying focused on work activity at home, where there may be various distractions from babies crying to TV in the background and the phone ringing periodically.
+Remote workers further face the challenge of staying focused on work activities at home.
+There may be various distractions from babies crying to TV in the background and the phone ringing periodically.
 Working at home requires a sharp focus and the ability to block out irrelevant noise.

 Due to the rise in remote work, companies will need to reassess physical office space.
 With fewer employees and computers occupying space, companies can utilize the space for storage or simply relocate to a smaller office.
 Some companies won't need physical offices at all except for a central headquarters.